airshipit/specs/specs/approved/workflow_node-teardown.rst

-   The completion tags should only be applied upon failure if the site action gets past document validation successfully (i.e. gets to the point where it can start making changes via the other UCP components)
+   The completion tags should only be applied upon failure if the site action gets past document validation successfully (i.e. gets to the point where it can start making changes via the other Airship components)

    This could result in a single revision having both site-action-success and site-action-failure if a later re-invocation of a site action is successful.